Banner Image

 "Fourteen years after the the formation of St John's District, Barnsley, under Sir Robert Peel's Act, a plain and substantial church to accommodate 700 persons has been built.
 The population, amounting to upwards of 4000 at the last census, consists almost entirely of weavers and miners.
 The church is erected on the very spot where formerly meetings of Christians and turnouts took place.
 The poor people of the district have contributed in their deep poverty, about £150.
 The resources of the district and neighbourhood are now entirely exhausted, and a debt of £824 presses heavily on the health and spirits of the labourious and self-denying minister".

-For some time after the church had been completed weekly adverts appealing for more funds to service the debt were run in local newspapers.
-How successful these were is open to question.
+For some time after the church had been completed, weekly adverts appealing for more funds to service the debt were run in local newspapers.
+How successful these were is open to question, and the church would need to wait for many years for any stained glass to be installed.

 The church was demolished in the 1960s to make way for housing developments.